Cyfrin/Updraft/README.md

 7. **Create a Pull Request (PR):** Go to the original Cyfrin Updraft repository on GitHub and create a pull request from your forked repository.
 In your PR, explain the changes you've made and why they're beneficial.

-8. **Await Review:** Your PR will be reviewed by the Cyfrin team or community maintainers.
+8. **Await Review:** The Cyfrin team or community maintainers will review your PR.
 Be responsive to any feedback or requested changes.

 ### Best Practices for Contribution